devzendo/transputer-macro-assembler/README.md

 to MASM!
 I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification.

 Current work:
-  * Using it to build "hello world", Node Server client code, eForth.
-  * Adding support for the full T414/T800/T801/T805 instruction set in .TRANSPUTER mode.
-  * use types to enforce case of symbols/fixups consistently

 Remaining work:
   * Constants/Variables definition in listing only shows 16-bit versions of values?
   * Escape codes do not work in DB strings? \12 ? \n ? \r ?